jesterKing/CCSycles/README.md

 ========

 1. Clone repository
-2. Get boost_1_55_0.7z and extract in such location that it lives 4 folders up from cycles.snl
+2. Get boost_1_55_0.7z and extract in such location that it lives 4 folders up from cycles.sln
 3. Open cycles.sln
 4. Build solution for csycles_tester
 5. run csycles_tester with an XML test file from Cycles stand-alone